elhoangvu/PCN-iOS/README.md

 ##### The current caffe-ios lib is used with CPU_ONLY mode only because iOS platform don't support CUDA.

 ## Issues
-- Some faces are difficult to detect.
+- Some faces are difficult to detect (this was greatly improved on the previous commit).

 ## More infos
 - XCode 10.1